-These guidelines policies are authorized by Section 17.40.060 of the Oregon City Municipal Code and apply to designated historic structures in Oregon City.
-Projects that meet the HRB policies do not have to request approval from the Board.
-City staff are available to help property owners determine if their projects meet the HRB policies.
+Projects that meet the Historic Review Board (HRB) policies do not have to request approval from HRB the Board, and rather may obtain administrative staff approval.
+Where an alteration does not meet the policies, a Type III review by the HRB will be necessary.
+City staff are available to help property owners determine if their projects satisfymeet the HRB policies.

 Either staff or the applicant shall have the option of referring the plans to the Historic Review Board for resolution of doubtful or contested application of standards.
-Owners of properties that do not fall under the Historic Review Process are encouraged to follow the Policies set forth by the Historic Review Board by making exterior alterations that maintain the structure's integrity and are compatible with the neighborhood.
+Owners of properties that do not fall under the Historic Review Process are encouraged to follow the Policies set forth by the HRB Historic Review Board by making exterior alterations that maintain the structure's integrity and are compatible with the neighborhood.